UPPS 04.04.37 - The Excellence in Diversity and Inclusion Awards*

 A timeline of the selection and award process, including dates and activities, is available here.

 By April, the selection committee will review the nominations, basing its selections on the criteria outlined in Section 03.
 The selection committee will present its choices in each category to the full Equity and Access Committee for consideration.
 The Equity and Access Committee will rank its first, second, and third choices for each category.
 Only Equity and Access Committee members in attendance at the meeting may vote.

-By May 1, the Equity and Access Committee will forward its choices to the president via the provost for selection of recipients.
+By May 1, the Equity and Access Committee will forward its choices to the president, via the provost, for selection of recipients.
 The Committee will not recommend awards if there are no qualified nominees for that year.
-A copy of the nomination form and packet for each person will accompany the list of finalists.
+A copy of the completed nomination form and packet for each person will accompany the list of finalists.

 The president will send a personal letter to each recipient by August announcing his or her award and asking the recipients to walk onto the stage to receive their awards at the fall University Convocation.
 The president will also send an administrative memo to the university community by August 15 announcing the recipients.

 University News Services will prepare and distribute the appropriate news releases.

 REVIEWERS OF THIS UPPS